 You are not responsible for the actions of others on the site; however, you are expected to consider that others may be influenced and/or incited by the content you produce.

-It is the responsibility of the content creator to ensure that they do not add content that violates the Prohibited Content or Platform Misuse guidelines, and that any content that they do add to the BitChute platform has the correct Content Sensitivity assigned to it.
+Content creators are obligated to ensure that they do not add content which violates the Prohibited Content or Platform Misuse guidelines, and that any content that they do add has the correct Content Sensitivity assigned to it.

-All members of the BitChute community have a responsibility to each other to ensure these guidelines are always complied with.
+All members of the BitChute community have a responsibility to each other to follow these guidelines.

 You own and are legally responsible for all the content you add to the BitChute platform.

-We expect members of the BitChute community to follow the laws of their domicile pertaining to online conduct, communication and content.
-BitChute will respect applicable laws pertaining to online communications.
+We expect members of the BitChute community to comply with their domicile's laws pertaining to online conduct, communication and content.
+BitChute's Guidelines Enforcement process respects applicable laws pertaining to online communications.

 Before sharing content on BitChute, please be sure you have the right to do so.
 We expect you to respect copyrights, trademarks, and other legal rights of third parties.
-You are expected to reference applicable fair use laws appropriately when adding content to the BitChute platform.
-See the Copyright Policy for more details on how we handle copyright.
+Remember to reference applicable fair use laws, as appropriate, when adding content to the BitChute platform.
+See our Copyright Policy to learn how we handle reports involving alleged copyright infringement.

-When requested to do so by the authorities, we may apply filters on specific content that is considered illegal within their country.
-These filters will be applied so that they do not impact viewing of the content in other countries where the content is still considered legal.
+When requested to do so by competent authorities, we may apply geoblocking filters on specific content that is considered illegal within a particular country.
+These filters will be applied so that they do not impact viewing of the content in any country where the content is still deemed legal.

-To help users control the content that is presented to them, they can adjust the content sensitivity level via their account settings.
-By default, all content will be marked as Normal sensitivity and will be visible to all users.
-Creators are expected to mark their content as Not Safe For Work (NSFW) or Not Safe For Life (NSFL) if appropriate before making the content public.
-Content Moderation processes will be employed to ensure the appropriate sensitivity level is applied to content, and inappropriately marked content should be flagged via those processes when encountered.
+To help users control the content that they encounter on BitChute, we provide them with tools to adjust the content sensitivity level via their account settings.
+By default, a user's settings will allow for viewing of only content marked at or below Normal sensitivity.
+Also by default, all content added to BitChute by creators will be marked as Normal sensitivity and will be visible to all users.
+Creators are expected to mark their content as Not Safe For Work (NSFW) or Not Safe For Life (NSFL), when appropriate, before making their content public.
+Guidelines Enforcement processes are employed to ensure the appropriate sensitivity level is applied to content.
+If you encounter inappropriately marked content on BitChute, please flag it using our Flagging & Reporting tools.

-Please note: The creator’s ability to change the sensitivity of a piece of content will be removed if the sensitivity has been set through the moderation process.
+Note: A creator’s ability to change the sensitivity of a piece of content will be removed if the sensitivity of that content has been set through an enforcement process.

 Content sensitivity levels are defined as follows:

 This is the default sensitivity level for content on the platform.
-Content should only be left as Normal sensitivity if it does not meet the thresholds to be marked Not Safe For Work (NSFW) or Not Safe For Life (NSFL).
+Content should be left as Normal sensitivity only if it does not meet the thresholds to be marked Not Safe For Work (NSFW) or Not Safe For Life (NSFL) described below.